The Wizarding World of Harry Potter (Universal Studios Hollywood)

 The Wizarding World of Harry Potter is a themed area at Universal Studios Hollywood theme park near Los Angeles.
 The area is themed to the Harry Potter media franchise, adapting elements from the film series and novels by J.K.
 Rowling.
 The attraction—the second Harry Potter-themed area to exist at a Universal resort—was designed by Universal Creative from an exclusive license with Warner Bros.
 Entertainment.

-After the successful debut of a similarly themed area at Universal Orlando Resort, Universal Parks & Resorts announced the construction of a second Wizarding World of Harry Potter on December 6, 2011.
+After the successful debut of a similarly themed area at Universal Orlando Resort, Universal Destinations & Experiences announced the construction of a second Wizarding World of Harry Potter on December 6, 2011.
 The Wizarding World of Harry Potter at Universal Studios Hollywood officially began operation on April 7, 2016.

-This attraction suspended operations on March 14, 2020 on grounds of the COVID-19 pandemic.
+This attraction suspended operations on March 14, 2020, on grounds of the COVID-19 pandemic.

 Background

 Previous Universal Harry Potter attractions

 A Harry Potter themed attraction at a Universal Studios park or a Disney park was rumored in 2003.
 However, the rights to the Harry Potter franchise had been acquired by Warner Bros., which denied all rumors.
-In January 2007, About.com reported a rumor from a "highly credible source" that the Universal's Islands of Adventure park's Lost Continent area at Universal Orlando Resort was going to be re-themed "to the stories and characters of one of the most popular children's franchises".
+In January 2007, About.com reported a rumor from a "highly credible source" that the Universal Islands of Adventure park's Lost Continent area at Universal Orlando Resort was going to be re-themed "to the stories and characters of one of the most popular children's franchises".
 Other sources followed up in the next few days with unofficial confirmation that the new area would involve Harry Potter.
 On May 31, 2007, Universal, in partnership with Warner Bros., officially announced that the Wizarding World of Harry Potter would be added to Islands of Adventure.

 After a 2 1/2-year construction period, the area officially opened to the public on June 18, 2010.
 This resulted in attendance at the park jumping approximately 50% in its first year of operation.
 On July 8, 2014, Universal opened an expansion to the Wizarding World at Universal Studios Florida, Diagon Alley, which was placed in the former Amity Island area of the park.
 This expansion also included the new ride experience: The Hogwarts Express, in which a train travels between the two Universal Florida Parks, from the Hogsmeade area to Kings Cross Station (right outside of the entrance to Diagon Alley).
 A week later, on July 15, 2014, Universal opened the Wizarding World of Harry Potter at Universal Studios Japan.